 Like many political career climbers, you’re always looking for ways to stay ahead of the competition.
-Whether it means keeping track of your opponent’s moves or studying the latest trends in politics, staying on top of your game is essential to success.
-That’s why put a list of 10 metrics to help you keep track of your competitors and improve your political career.
+Whether it means keeping track of your opponent’s moves or studying the latest political trends, staying on top of your game is essential to success.
+That’s why you list ten metrics to help you keep track of your competitors and improve your political career.

-As a political careerist, it is essential to benchmark yourself against your competition.
+As a political careerist, you must benchmark yourself against your competition.
 How do you know if you are doing well if you don’t have any metrics to track?
-We will list ten metrics you can use to measure your performance against others in your field.
+We will list ten metrics to measure your performance against others in your field.
 Use these metrics to tweak your game plan and stay ahead of the curve!

 Keeping track of your competition is essential to making a name for yourself in the political world.
 Here are ten metrics you should keep track of:

 10 Metrics To Keep Track of Competitors for Your Political Career Improvement

 How often do they speak in public forums?

 Political competitors mark against each other in public forums.
 How often do they speak to each other, though?
 Perhaps more often than we think.
 Many political rivals are known to develop close relationships behind the scenes.